-Another source of uncertainty in predicting obstacle motion is the observation uncertainty.
+The other source of uncertainty in predicting obstacle motion on a path is the observation uncertainty.
 We suppose a vision-based mobile robot which uses stereo vision to detect obstacles and to measure their position and velocity.
-We use the uncertainty model of stereo vision that we have previously developed [11].
+We use the uncertainty model of stereo vision that we have previously developed [13].
 The model uses a normal distribution to represent the positional uncertainty of an object due to vision uncertainty.